scikit-learn-contrib/scikit-learn-contrib/README.md

 # scikit-learn-contrib

-scikit-learn-contrib is a github organization for gathering high-quality scikit-learn compatible projects.
+scikit-learn-contrib is a github organization for gathering high-quality [scikit-learn](http://scikit-learn.org) compatible projects.
+It also provides a [template](https://github.com/scikit-learn-contrib/project-template) for establishing new scikit-learn compatible projects.

 # Vision